Written by Kath Murray and Misha Butot.

 - Being open minded, open hearted and deeply curious about who you are, what is true for you, and how to care for you best

-A Personal Creed on Love in Professional Practice
+A Personal Commitment to Love in Professional Practice

 To you, for whom I will care,